lepperm/Learning-Log/_posts/blog/2020/08/2020-08-08-learning-log-inception.md

 I have been teaching myself a React/Redux/Firebase stack independently and part of a small web dev team for a few months now, and one of the most prominent things I learned very early on was that good information (specifically for learning) can be difficult to come by.

-As someone starting out towards professional web development, I was blown away by the number of beginner tutorials I encountered that just would not compile, or had whole sections were missing, or were dependent on plugging multiple packages together but didn't actually teach you anything.
+As someone starting out learning modern web development, I was blown away by the number of beginner tutorials I encountered that just would not compile, or had whole sections were missing, or were dependent on plugging multiple packages together but didn't actually teach you anything.
 It seems that quantity of content is very high, but the quality and accuracy varies drastically.

 Trying to stick to official documentation whenever possible has served me quite well to this point, as far as foundational understanding.
 When that fails, Stack Overflow and GitLab/GitHub issue pages have been an excellent source of insight and understanding of where problems come from and how/if they have been resolved, or what the developers intend.